Data Recovery After Formatting a NAS QNAP Turbo Station TS-873AeU RAID Array: What to Expect

 To mitigate this risk, it is recommended to regularly backup the data from the NAS to an off-site location or cloud storage.
 This ensures that even if the NAS device is damaged or stolen, the data can still be recovered from the backup.
 Additionally, implementing security measures such as encryption and strong passwords can help protect the data stored on the NAS in case of theft.

-Although NAS Turbo Station TS-873AeU can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-873AeU can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view